smfm-project/sen1mosaic/README.md

 ### What is this repository for? ###

-This repository contains tools to download, calibrate, and generate change statistics from JAXA's [ALOS mosaic](http://www.eorc.jaxa.jp/ALOS/en/palsar_fnf/fnf_index.htm) product for forest monitoring purposes.
+This repository contains tools to download, calibrate, and mosaic data from Sentinel-1.

 This repository includes command line tools for the following tasks:

-* Downloading ALOS-1 and ALOS-2 data from JAXA.
+* This...
-* that...
+* ///that...
 * ...and the other

 ### How do I get set up? ###